 - Collaboration: With ABM, sales and marketing teams need to work together to identify and nurture high-value prospects.
 For this reason, it’s helpful to use tools that enable collaboration.
 That way, everyone can stay up to date with the latest updates and work together to build relationships with potential customers.
 Examples of collaborative features include being able to share updates, adding comments to tasks, and having a central location for all team members to see how relationships are progressing with each lead.

 - Data reporting and insights: To continually improve your ABM efforts, you need access to data.
 This is where features like reporting and insights can help.
 With easy access to this data, you can see what’s working, what isn’t, and inform your future decisions.
 So keep an eye out for tools that allow you to track key metrics and performance.
-It could be with dashboards, email marketing reports, or live customer-engagement data.
+It could be with dashboards, email marketing reports, marketing account intelligence, or live customer-engagement data.
 With these features, you’ll be in a much better position to continually improve your ABM.

 Keep Up To Date With AI Developments In Marketing

 To make sure you’re using the most efficient tools and practices in your ABM strategy, be sure to keep up to date with the latest developments in marketing technology—particularly AI.

 AI technology is improving rapidly (take a look at ChatGPT as an example), and you don’t want to miss any developments that could impact the success of your marketing activity.

 Simply put, by keeping on top of developments and trends with AI technology, you’ll make sure you’re using the best possible tools for the job.

 Here are some of the ways I keep up to date with AI developments in marketing: